regen-network/testnets/kontraua/challenges/phase-5/README.md

 9. Raise PR with title: "Phase-5: <Validator_moniker>"

 **Note:**
-- PRs should be raised only after the deadline.
-For early submission rewards, only tx time is considered (Last tx from the list).
+- For early submission rewards, only tx time is considered (Last tx from the list).
 PR time will not play a role in distributing bonus rewards.
 - Contract should be unique in-order to be eligible for the reward
-- There will be a round of code submission along with PR after the deadline.
+- There will be a round of code submission after the deadline.
 - There will be a special bonus of 100 points for each bug/vulnerability reported (non-duplicate), malfunctioning the network.
 - All the edited contracts must be deployed using your validator owner account.

 # Important Links